Rades98/Raduz.KafkaClient/README.md

   - Can be used as microsoft "Abstractions" packages in projects,</br> where is no need to include whole package, </br> but you need contracts for building requests or some pipelines etc.
 + NuGet\Install-Package Raduz.KafkaClient.Publisher
   - Can be used as solo publisher

-For more specific info chceck [this project's wiki](https://github.com/Rades98/Raduz.KafkaClient/wiki)

 ## AVRO object creation
 How to create AVROModel you can read [here](https://engineering.chrobinson.com/dotnet-avro/guides/cli-generate/)